jacobovidal/oauth-fetch/README.md

 ### Public (No Authentication)

-This mode simply performs unauthenticated HTTP requests. isProtected is set to false, so no tokens are attached to the request.
+This mode simply performs unauthenticated HTTP requests. `isProtected` is set to `false`, so no tokens are attached to the request.

 ```typescript
 import { OAuthFetch } from 'oauth-fetch';